BarryD237/D-O-Connor/README.md

 Homo_sapiens.GRCh38.cdna.all.fa.gz
 ```
 ### Indexing the reference genome
 Before mapping reads to the human cDNA genome, an index of the reference file must first be created.
 This allows for fast random access to the bases in the genome when mapping.
-Use the mapping script found at:
+Use the indexing script found at:
 ```
 Code/Index.sh
 ```